rustyio/dasht/README.md

+# TODO

++ Remove points from the map.
++ Clear out old stats to free memory.
++ Blog post

 # Dasht

 Dasht is a framework for building beautiful, developer-focused application dashboards.
 Dasht is especially good at displaying high-level application stats in real-time on a wall-mounted monitor.

+> "You can't manage what you don't measure." - Peter Drucker

 Dasht works best with a Twelve-Factor (Heroku style) app.
 Specifically, your app should treat [logs as streams](http://12factor.net/logs).
 Dasht gathers data from log streams using a regular expression, aggregates the data in a very simple in-memory time series database, then publishes the data (or some form of the data) to tiles on a dashboard.